Homer Hickam: Early life and education

-Homer H. Hickam Jr. is the second son of Homer Sr. and Elsie Gardener Hickam (née Lavender).
+Homer Hadley Hickam Jr. is the second son of Homer Sr. and Elsie Gardener Hickam (née Lavender).
 He was born and raised in Coalwood, West Virginia, and graduated from Big Creek High School in 1960.
-He and friends Roy Lee Cooke, Sherman Siers, Jimmy O'Dell Carroll, Billy Rose, and Quentin Wilson became amateur rocket builders and called themselves The Big Creek Missile Agency (BCMA).
+He and friends Roy Lee Cooke (born December 25, 1941), Sherman Siers (June 15, 1942 – September 11, 1976), Jimmy O'Dell Carroll (born June 30, 1942), Willie "Billy" Rose, and Quentin Wilson (November 21, 1942 – August 30, 2019) became amateur rocket builders and called themselves The Big Creek Missile Agency (BCMA).
 After many generations of designs, they qualified for the 1960 National Science Fair and won a gold and silver medal in the area of propulsion.

 Virginia Tech and Skipper

 Hickam attended Virginia Tech in 1960 and joined the school's Corps of Cadets.
 In his junior year, he and a few classmates designed a cannon for football games and school functions.
 They named the cannon "Skipper" in honor of President John F. Kennedy.
-Skipper was cast out of brass collected from the cadets and has become an icon for Virginia Tech.
+Skipper was cast out of brass collected from the cadets (and some from Coalwood, collected and donated by Homer's father) and has become an icon for Virginia Tech.
 Hickam graduated in 1964 with a Bachelor of Science degree in industrial engineering.

 Career

-Military service (1964–70)
+Military service (1964–1970)

 Hickam served six years in the U.S. Army and was honorably discharged at the rank of captain in 1970.
 He served in the Vietnam War in 1967 and 1968 as a first lieutenant and combat engineer with C Company, 704th Maintenance Battalion, 4th Infantry Division.
 He was awarded the Bronze Star Medal, Army Commendation Medal, and Army Meritorious Unit Commendation ribbon.

-USAAMC and NASA (1971–98)
+USAAMC and NASA (1971–1998)

 Following his separation from the service, Hickam worked as an engineer for the United States Army Aviation and Missile Command from 1971 to 1978, assigned to Huntsville.
 Between 1978 and 1981, he was an engineer for the 7th Army Training Command in Germany.

 Hickam began employment with the National Aeronautics and Space Administration at Marshall Space Flight Center in 1981 as an aerospace engineer.
 His specialties included training astronauts in regard to science payloads and extra-vehicular activities (EVA).
 Additionally, Hickam assisted at the Neutral Buoyancy Simulator as a diver where astronaut crews trained for numerous Spacelab and Space Shuttle missions, including the Hubble Space Telescope deployment, the first two Hubble repair missions, Spacelab-J (with the first Japanese astronauts), and the Solar Max repair mission.
 Prior to his retirement from NASA in 1998, Hickam was the payload training manager for the International Space Station program.